Reorg Handling

 Standard Confirmation Depths in Bitcoin

-3 confirmations: Medium security (used by many exchanges for deposits)
+3 confirmations: Medium security; widely used by exchanges and merchants for standard deposits.

 Citrea Finality Depth Configuration